avantikavwabale9597/retro-arcade/README.md

 # 🎮 Retro Arcade

-A sleek browser-based **mini arcade** built with pure HTML, CSS, and JavaScript.
+A browser-based **mini arcade** built with HTML, CSS, and JavaScript.
-Play multiple classic games in one place fast, responsive, and visually consistent.
+Play multiple games in one place.

----

-## 🚀 Live Idea

-> One platform.
-Multiple games.
-Endless fun.

----

 ## 🕹️ Games